lmullen/asch-2015-talk/mapping-religion.md

 Begin with atlases on my desk.

-I also have Laurie Maffly-Kipps's memorably titled review, "If It's South Dakota You Must Be Episcopalian."
-Maffly-Kipp has dealt with many of the major problems: how do we take what we know from categories and put them on the map.
+I also have  Maffly-Kipp has dealt with many of the major problems: how do we take what we know from categories and put them on the map.

-If I can sum up the critiques in two categories: "In the end, we are still limited by data that is partial, ambiguous, and clearly slanted toward things that can be counted and people that traditionally have been seen as significant."
-Furthermore, the medium of the maps can only express certain things.
+If I can sum up the critiques in two categories:  Furthermore, the medium of the maps can only express certain things.
 The authors of these atlases were not unaware of these questions, and Maffly-Kipp "raise these concerns less as a critique of the New Historical Atlas and more as a general